 Physical scalp scrubs

-A physical exfoliant, these contain ingredients to manually scrub the scalp.
-Think: Salt, sugar, charcoal, clay, nuts and fruit pits.
+A physical exfoliant, these contain ingredients to scrub the scalp manually.
+Think salt, sugar, charcoal, clay, nuts, fruit pits, and plant-based beads.

-They are particularly efficient in controlling excess oils, handling dandruff and promoting circulation.
+They are particularly efficient in controlling excess oils, handling dandruff, and promoting circulation for healthier hair.

-When going with a physical exfoliator, look for one with smaller grains and massage it in gently to avoid the risk of causing micro-tears in the skin.
+When going with a physical exfoliator, look for one with smaller grains and massage it gently in circular motions to avoid the risk of causing micro-tears in the skin.

 Chemical scalp exfoliators

-Chemical exfoliants, on the other hand, contain active ingredients like alpha-hydroxy-acids (AHAs) and beta-hydroxy-acids (BHAs) to chemically lift away dead cells and other buildup.
-Think: Glycolic acid, lactic acid and salicylic acid.
+Chemical exfoliants, on the other hand, contain active ingredients like alpha-hydroxy-acids (AHAs) and beta-hydroxy-acids (BHAs) to dissolve dead cells and other buildup chemically.
+Think glycolic acid, lactic acid, and salicylic acid.
 For the skin… on our scalp.

 You leave them on for a while (usually 5-10 minutes, depending on the formula) and then shampoo them away — no massage required.

-They work brilliantly for unclogging the pores, busting dead cells and boosting cellular turnover.
+They work brilliantly to unclog the pores, bust dead cells, and boost cellular turnover.

 How often do you need scalp exfoliation?

-The general rule of thumb is every 7-10 shampoo cycles for the best scalp care regimen — which usually equates to twice a month for most people.
+The general rule of thumb is to use every 7-10 shampoo cycles for the best scalp care regimen, which usually equates to twice a month for most people.

 If you use a lot of hair styling products or have oily roots, aim for the lower end of the scale.

-Over-exfoliation, as with any other area of the body, is as bad as not exfoliating at all.
-It can over-sensitise the scalp, cause it to produce excessive oils or dry it out to the point of tightness and undernourishment.
+As with any other body area, over-exfoliation is as bad as not exfoliating at all.
+It can over-sensitize the scalp, cause it to produce excessive oils, or dry it out to the point of tightness and undernourishment.

 Now that we know why we need this form of scalp care, let’s go shopping?